Mole1424/cs261/README.md

 - To download necessary Python libraries, run `pip install -r requirements.txt`.
 - To download necessary Node libraries, run `npm install`.

+### Environment Variables

+The application requires a `.env` file to be present in the root directory.

+The file should contain variables like those in exampleenv

 ## Building and Execution
 To build the front-end code, please run `npm run build`.